emeyers/NeuroDecodeR/README.md

 4.  result metrics (RM)
 5.  cross-validators (CV)

-By combing different versions of these 4 objecttypes together, it is possible to run a range of different decoding analyses.
+By combing different versions of these 5 object types together, it is possible to run a range of different decoding analyses.
 See www.readout.info and <https://emeyers.github.io/NDTr/> for more information.